networkrunt/NetworkRunt/content/post/deploying-dns-and-ntp-using-aruba-fabric-composer/index.md

 ## Summary

-In this article, i reviewed the following items;

-* Deploying DNS and NTP using the wizard.
+* Deployed DNS and NTP using the wizard.
-* Reviewing the configuration from the CLI perspective.
+* Reviewed the configuration from the CLI perspective.
-* Verifying each service.
+* Verified each service is working correctly.